 IPv6 approach for TCP SYN Flood attack over VoIP, Part IV

-- Emulate real application traffic -data, voice, video over tens of thousands of clients and/or servers.
+- Emulate real application traffic -data, voice, and video over tens of thousands of clients and/or servers.

 - Must be filtered, including traditional layer 3-4 attacks such as TCP SYN Flood which is ported to IPv6.